SymfonyCasts/vue/sfcasts/ep1/emit.md

 # Communication UP with $emit

-The `SidebarCollapsed` data now lives inside of `Products` because, in a minute, we're going to use it to dynamically change the classes on the sidebar and content elements.
+The `sidebarCollapsed` data now lives inside of `Products` because, in a minute, we're going to use it to dynamically change the classes on the sidebar and content elements.
 We're also already passing this data as a `collapsed` prop into `Sidebar` so we can happily reference it inside the template.